 French Visas and Work Permits

 Except for some European and Swiss citizens, most foreign travelers need a visa to travel to France.
-If you plan to stay longer than three months, you may also need a France residence permit.
+If you plan to stay longer than three months, you may also need a French residence permit.

-Work permits are linked to residency so you may need to have a job before you move.
-To find out what visa best suits your situation, check out this guide to French work visas and permits.
+If you plan to work in France, then you will need a work permit.
+French work permits are linked to residency, so you may need to have a job in France already before you move there.
+To find out which visa suits your situation best, check out this guide to French work visas and permits.

 Bank Accounts in France

 Once your visa and work permits are in order, you’ll probably want to open a bank account.
 Learn how to pick the right bank for you.
 A French bank account will make it easier for your employer to pay you and some French landlords insist you have a French bank account for rent payments.

 Opening a bank account in France is generally easy, but it does have some tricky steps.
 It’s also useful to understand that French banks normally close in the middle of the day, for a long lunch, especially in the smaller towns.
 Often, banks are not open at weekends and rarely have evening hours.